-The project includes new braided ramps (where one ramp crosses over the other) that have been constructed along the northbound I-35 mainlanes between Hesters Crossing and RM 620 to eliminate merging conflicts.
+The project included new braided ramps (where one ramp crosses over the other) that have been constructed along the northbound I-35 mainlanes between Hesters Crossing and RM 620 to eliminate merging conflicts.
 The north and southbound intersections of US 79 and I-35 frontage roads have also been reconstructed to add a third left-turn for westbound US 79.
 Northbound I-35 mainlane widening and bicycle and pedestrian enhancements will be completed spring 2019, weather permitting.

 The project included a new roundabout at the southbound I-35 frontage road and 51st Street intersection, a southbound intersection bypass lane underneath 51st Street, and reconfigured entrance and exit ramps.
 Bicycle and pedestrian enhancements, such as raised crosswalks and pedestrian safety beacons, have also been made.